GeoJSON-Net/GeoJSON.Net/README.md

 [![NuGet Version](http://img.shields.io/nuget/v/GeoJSON.NET.svg?style=flat)](https://www.nuget.org/packages/GeoJSON.NET/)
 [![Build status](https://ci.appveyor.com/api/projects/status/n4q1opb6dod0hwac?svg=true)](https://ci.appveyor.com/project/matt-lethargic/geojson-net)

+## *** Notice ***
+A quick note... sorry to everyone who has been following or using this project over t last year, I started a new role a year ago and it took some time away from this project, when that calmed down I actually got locked out of my GitHub account and as it had two factor authentication on it was not an easy task getting back in.
+This is all sorted now and I'm going to be starting back on this project now.
+MattLethargic, Aug '18

 # GeoJSON.NET
 GeoJSON.Net is a .NET library for the [RFC 7946 The GeoJSON Format](https://tools.ietf.org/html/rfc7946) and it uses and provides [Newtonsoft Json.NET](http://json.codeplex.com) converters for serialization and deserialization of GeoJSON data.